Morvin-Ian/django-multiple-databases/README.md

 ## django-multiple-database

 ### 1: Configure the Databases
-    In your Django project's settings.py file, define the configurations for your multiple databases.
+In the settings.py file, define the configurations for the multiple databases.

     DATABASES = {
         'default': {